 - Know before you arrive what you need to have a safe hiking trip or outing on the water.

-- If you seem something that could be a potential safety hazard, let park staff know so that they can take care of it as soon as possible.
+- If you see something that could be a potential safety hazard, let park staff know so that they can take care of it as soon as possible.
 This helps park staff keep other visitors safe from harm.

 - If you get lost, stay in one place!
 This will prevent you from getting lost even further, and helps rescuers reach you quicker.

 - If there is an emergency, call 9-1-1.
 Cell service can be unreliable in the park, so you may have to find a place where there is reception, or send someone with a cell phone to make the call.
-Calling 9-1-1 helps emergency responders to get your exact location and arrive sooner.
+Calling 9-1-1 helps emergency responders know your exact location and arrive sooner.